reyphia/brute/README.md

 └── .env.example
 ```

-The local worker environment is separate:
+The large local datasets and machine-specific files are intentionally kept outside the repository:

 ```text
 C:\